nuhame/mlpug/README.md

 I suggest you download and run these examples.

-When reading through the explanation below it might be that you still have a lot of questions about the why and how of training with MLPug, however I will expand the MLPug documentation soon, so you will get better insight.
+When reading through the explanation below it might be that you still have a lot of questions about the why and how of training with mlpug, however I will expand the mlpug documentation soon, so you will get better insight.

 ### 'Hello World' with PyTorch
-To use MLPug with Pytorch
+To use mlpug with Pytorch
 ```python
 import mlpug.pytorch as mlp
 ```